Growing Orchids Indoors with Practical Orchid Plants Care!

 I have been growing potted orchid plants since the year 2003.
 The first pot was a birthday gift from my mum-in-law; she bought it from an orchid sales.

 There are many types of orchids in the market.
-I love all orchid types.
-So, I have been growing many different colours of Phalaenopsis orchids organically all these years.
+I love all orchid

 Most of the orchids are sensitive; they dislike moving house; most of them love indirect sunlight and indoor lights.